Skip to content

 <Tally/> <!-- independent counts -->

 The compiler monomorphizes at splice time — countcount__Tally0 / count__Tally1, handler bodies cloned and rewritten — like C++ template instantiation, still one island.
-The suffix is applied only when a component is actually placed more than once, which is what keeps single placements byte-identical.
 Works transitively (a stateful child reached through a layout component, placed twice — demo /nested) and per-row (a stateful child under a top-level :each gets its state routed into the row reconciler).

 Scoped CSS